hdShang/arxiv-daily/docs/cs-RO/2025-06-15/papers/250612779v3-from-experts-to-a-generalist-toward-general-whole-body-control-for-h.md

 ---
 layout: default
-title: From Experts to a Generalist: Toward General Whole-Body Control for Humanoid Robots
+title: "From Experts to a Generalist: Toward General Whole-Body Control for Humanoid Robots"
 ---

 # From Experts to a Generalist: Toward General Whole-Body Control for Humanoid Robots